Geoffrey II of Brittany: Life

 Geoffrey was fifteen years old when he joined the first revolt against his father.
 He later reconciled to Henry in 1174 when he participated in the truce at Gisors.
 (Note: The meetings leading to the Truce of Gisors probably occurred at the Château de Gisors which had been built by Henry I of England.)
 (Note: Richard was absent from Gisors and would reconcile with Henry II later at a place between Tours and Amboise.)
 Geoffrey prominently figured in the second revolt of 1183, fighting against Richard, on behalf of Henry the Young King.

-Geoffrey was a good friend of Louis VII's son Philip, and the two men were frequently in alliance against King Henry.
+Geoffrey was a good friend of Louis VII's son Philip, and the two men were frequently in alliance against Henry.
 Geoffrey spent much time at Philip's court in Paris, and Philip made him his seneschal.
 There is evidence to suggest that Geoffrey was planning another rebellion with Philip's help during his final period in Paris in the summer of 1186.
 As a participant in so many rebellions against his father, Geoffrey acquired a reputation for treachery.
 Gerald of Wales wrote the following of him: He has more aloes than honey in him; his tongue is smoother than oil; his sweet and persuasive eloquence has enabled him to dissolve the firmest alliances and by his powers of language able to corrupt two kingdoms; of tireless endeavour, a hypocrite in everything, a deceiver and a dissembler.

 Geoffrey also was known to attack monasteries and churches in order to raise funds for his campaigns.
 This lack of reverence for religion earned him the displeasure of the Church and, as a consequence, of the majority of chroniclers who wrote about his life.